Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Method

+where $k$ is the number of classes. $\xi_i$ is the radius of class $i$: $\xi_i=\max\left\{\Vert\ \bm{u} - \bm{\zeta}\left(i\right)\Vert_2\right\}_{\bm{u}\in \bm{A}_i^{\bm{\theta}}}$.
+We use $\mathcal{D}_s$, a subset of the training dataset, as the validation set to calculate \textit{ACM} metric during staged training.
+As the training progresses, the clustering of the model's activation values becomes more pronounced, with the inter-cluster distance ($f_{inter}$) increasing, and the intra-cluster distance ($f_{intra}$)) decreasing, leading to a larger \textit{Activation Clustering Metric (ACM)} value.
+By observing the \textit{ACM}, we can accurately measure the extent of unlearnable perturbation features learning in the model, which is beneficial for taking steps to learn image semantic features.

-\textbf{Progressive Staged Training.}~ Based on the observations above, we propose progressive staged training (ST), a novel stage training framework to defeat unlearnable samples.
-For a given model $M$ with $l$ layers and a dataset $D$, the natural training (NT) process goes through three steps traditionally in each epoch: learning rate attenuation, forward propagation, and back propagation.
-Differently, ST goes through five steps in each epoch: learning rate attenuation, learning rate adjustment, forward propagation, back propagation and \textit{ACM} calculation.
-Once \textit{ACM} indicates overfitting at the end of an epoch, the model will roll back to the checkpoint of the last epoch.
-Then, the learning rate will be further modified by an adjustment algorithm after learning rate attenuation to slow down the learning process of shallow layers gradually to resist overfitting.
-Suppose the initial learning rate of the $i$th layer of model $M$ is $\hat{\eta}^0_i$ and $Atten$ is a learning rate attenuation function like momentum~\cite{momentum}, cosine~\cite{cosine}, etc. In every epoch, we first get an attenuated learning rate $\hat{\eta}^e_i=Atten(\hat{\eta}^{e-1}_i)$, $e$ for the $e$-th epoch.
-Then we get a new learning rate $\eta^e_i$ by adjusting $\hat{\eta}^e_i$ with $\alpha^e_i$ ($i$ for the $i$-th layer) as follows.
+\textbf{Progressive Staged Training.}~ Based on the insights, we propose progressive staged training (ST), a novel stage training framework to defeat unlearnable examples.
+For a given model $f_{\bm{\theta}}=\{f_{\bm{\theta}_1},f_{\bm{\theta}_2},\ldots,f_{\bm{\theta}_l}\}$ with $l$ layers and a dataset $\mathcal{D}$, the natural training (NT) process goes through three steps traditionally in each epoch: learning rate attenuation, forward propagation, and backpropagation.
+Differently, ST goes through five steps in each epoch: learning rate attenuation, learning rate adjustment, forward propagation, backpropagation, and \textit{ACM} calculation.
+Once \textit{ACM} indicates unlearnable perturbation features learning at the end of an epoch, the model will roll back to the checkpoint of the last epoch.
+Then, the learning rate will be further modified by an adjustment algorithm after learning rate attenuation to slow down the learning process of shallow layers gradually to resist the wrong learning process.
+Suppose the initial learning rate of the $i$th layer of model $\bm{\theta}$ is $\hat{\eta}^0_i$ and $f_{\textit{Atten}}$ is a learning rate attenuation function like momentum~\cite{momentum}, cosine~\cite{cosine}, etc. In every epoch, we first get an attenuated learning rate $\hat{\eta}^e_i=f_{\textit{Atten}}(\hat{\eta}^{e-1}_i)$, $e$ for the $e$-th epoch.
+Then we get a new learning rate $\eta^e_i$ by adjusting $\hat{\eta}^e_i$ with $\eta^e_i=\alpha^e_i\cdot\hat{\eta}^e_i$ ($i$ for the $i$-th layer).

+where $\tau^e$ is a counter for how many time \textit{ACM} larger than a threshold $\gamma$ from the beginning to epoch $e$ and $\beta$ is a hyperparameter.
+As in Fig.~\ref{plot_fun}, when a model inclines towards learning unlearnable perturbation features, the value of $\tau^e$ escalates concurrently with a reduction in the values of $\alpha^e_i$ across a greater number of shallow layers.
+This implies that the learning rate associated with these layers will gradually reduce, thereby terminating the learning of incorrect features.